 TIP # 1: Come Prepared to Sleep GERD Free

-Reflux is often worse at night.
-Whether you are staying with friends or you will be staying at a hotel or on a cruise ship, call ahead to see if its possible to have the head of your bed elevated a few inches.
+Acid Reflux is often worse at night.
+Whether staying with friends, staying at a hotel, or on a cruise ship, call ahead to see if it's possible to have the head of your bed elevated a few inches.
 If this is impossible, you should purchase a portable wedge pillow to keep you elevated while sleeping and reduce your symptoms.

 You may also want to bring your pillow if the one supplied is too thin or soft.
 Alternatively, you could request additional pillows or a larger pillow.
 Don't compromise on this because lack of sleep can be an additional acid reflux trigger.
-Staying up later than normal and not getting less sleep can increase the chances of experiencing GERD symptoms.
+Also, staying up later than usual and not getting less sleep can increase the chances of experiencing GERD symptoms.

 You may also suffer jet lag if you've flown across multiple time zones.
-Jet lag and strange environments make it nearly impossible to get restful sleep for the first few days after arriving.Forcing yourself to stay awake until your normal bedtime in the new time zone can help to acclimate yourself quicker to your new location's time zone.
-Bring some earplugs and a sleep mask to reduce disturbances in your new environment.
+Jet lag and strange environments make it nearly impossible to get restful sleep for the first few days after arriving.Forcing yourself to stay awake until your regular bedtime in the new time zone can help to acclimate yourself quicker to your new location's time zone.
+Bring earplugs and a sleep mask to reduce disturbances in your new environment.
 Here are some tips for relieving Jet Lag.

 Here are a few choices that will be easy to bring with you:

 - Non-citrus fruits like apples, pears, bananas, grapes, kiwi, pineapple, pomegranates, etc. Pack them in zip lock sandwich bags, already cut up and ready to eat.

 - If you can tolerate dairy, various kinds of cheese are a good idea.
 Crackers may also be included.
 Pre-cut the cheeses for easier consumption.
 Cottage cheese is also a possibility.

 - Crackers with any kind of nut butter or hummus